Effects of Bioresonance application on MG-63 osteosarcoma cells

 In each of the three groups, the numbers of viable cells in bioresonance treated flasks were found to be lower than the number of cells in the untreated flask.
 In intra-group checks, the number of viable MG-63 cells at 24 hours was found to be higher than the number of viable cells at 48 hours.

-Results: Bioresonance provides the body with the use of its own healing energy and works on cancer just as it works on many other diseases.
-In the current study, it is observed that MG-63 osteosarcoma cell proliferation in the bioresonance-treated cells was stopped and the number of these cells was decreased.
-In conclusion, the current study suggests that bioresonance is highly effective against cancer cells and can suppress MG-63 cell proliferation.
+Results: In the current study, it is observed that MG-63 osteosarcoma cell proliferation in the bioresonance-treated cells was stopped and the number of these cells was decreased.
+In conclusion, the authors report that MG-63 cell proliferation was suppressed under the conditions of this experiment.
+These are results from cultured cells in a laboratory and do not describe an effect in people.

 Key words: